wxt-dev/wxt/docs/storage.md

 ## Watchers

 To listen for storage changes, use the `storage.watch` function.
-It lets you setup a listener for a single key:
+It lets you set up a listener for a single key:

 ```ts
 const unwatch = storage.watch<number>('local:counter', (newCount, oldCount) => {